 We have also been involved with the

 Forestry Committee at James Madison's home "Montpelier", which has a large productive forest used in many different ways.
-A fascinating forest management problem, discussed in detail here, and a new Demonstration Forest Trail we helped them build.
+This is a fascinating forest management problem; to help understand the issues, pleasee come walk the new Demonstration Forest Trail we helped them build.

 Here's the new wildlife meadow in full bloom for the first time.
 Come, take a walk...with a guide or all alone...at Montpelier.